 Many societies throughout history have designated certain images as medical symbols, often used in medicinal rituals or to invoke feelings of protection and care.
-Ancient Egyptian physicians would often use snakes as a symbol of protection in their magical healthcare rituals.
-In modern times, internationally recognized symbols such as the red cross are used to identify medical personnel and services.
-These icons, in a wide variety of forms and origins, have aided in the healthcare of humankind throughout its history.
+Practitioners of ancient Egyptian medicine would often use snakes as a symbol of protection in their magical healthcare rituals.
+In modern times, internationally recognized symbols such as the red cross are used to identify medical services (for example, red cross first aid kits).
+These icons, in a wide variety of forms and origins, have aided the healthcare of humankind throughout its history.

 Within ancient Egyptian culture, serpents often served as symbols of health, healing, and protection.
 For example, the mythological goddess Wadjet, depicted at different times as a cobra and as a woman with a cobra head, was the protector of Lower Egypt and all pharaohs, and often symbolized general protection and healing.
 Though these serpentine symbols in ancient Egyptian culture do not seem to be restricted to representations of health and protection, they are often associated.

 A connection here can be seen in Hebrew culture within the Biblical book of Numbers, where Moses, while leading the Israelites from Egyptian captivity, crafts a snake made of bronze and sits it atop a pole.
 God tells him in the text that whenever anyone was bitten by a snake, they could look at the pole to be healed.
 Egyptian cultural influence likely played a key factor here, as the serpent used as a symbol of healing is not a repeated theme seen in Hebrew culture.